Pylons/pyramid_mailer/README.rst

 4. Features to help with unit testing.

-``pyramid_mailer`` uses the ``repoze.sendmail`` library for managing email sending and transacton management, and borrows code (with permission) from Zed Shaw's `lamson <https://github.com/zedshaw/lamson>`_  for wrapping email messages.
+``pyramid_mailer`` uses the ``repoze.sendmail`` library for managing email sending and transaction management, and borrows code (with permission) from Zed Shaw's `lamson <https://github.com/zedshaw/lamson>`_  for wrapping email messages.
 See the ``LICENSE.txt`` file for more information.